Agoric/documentation/main/chainlink-integration.md

 ## Any API

-In order to use Chainlink's Any API, you will need to obtain an instance of the [Low-level Oracle Query Contract](/zoe/guide/contracts/oracle.md) and submit a query of the form:
+To use Chainlink's Any API, you need to get an instance of the [Low-level Oracle Query Contract](/zoe/guide/contracts/oracle.md) and submit a query of the form: